 Sacred Heart Seminary and School of Theology’s Cor Unum (One Heart) MA pathway is designed for students who seek to evangelize and heal a fractured world, putting the teachings of Jesus Christ and His Church into action.
 Each student asks: Where is God’s love most desperately needed, and how is God calling me to be an instrument of His heart and hands?

-Cor Unum aims to build bonds among the cohort members and with faculty that will encourage and enable them to continue to connect after graduation.
-About 12 dedicated students journey together through a pre-determined 22-month program to complete a 33-credit master of arts degree.
+Cor Unum builds bonds among members of a cohort and with faculty, creating a vibrant community that will endure past graduation.
+About 12 students journey together through a pre-determined 22-month program to complete a 33-credit Master of Arts degree.

-Watch the feature video featuring Cor Unum students and faculty
+Watch the video featuring Cor Unum students and faculty

 Cor Unum incorporates three facets of learning designed to fit the schedules of busy people who work during the day.

-- Classes: Students attend face-to-face evening classes once a week, supplemented by online learning.
+Classes: Students attend face-to-face evening classes once a week on Monday evenings, supplemented by online learning.

-- Internships: Mentored internships develop the student’s ability to integrate theory and praxis.
-Ideally, students incorporate the internship project into current pastoral work or professional duties.
+Internships: Apostolic outreach develops the student’s ability to integrate theory and practice.
+Often, students incorporate the internship project into current pastoral work or professional duties.

 Beyond its academic and experiential components, Cor Unum is designed to give students a greater sense of God’s purpose for their lives, identifying the question that drives them, and helps them become missionary disciples whose hearts are inflamed with God’s love.
-Cor Unum includes a focus on spiritual development and reconciliation.
+Cor Unum thus includes a focus on spiritual development and reconciliation.
 One Saturday per month, the cohort meets for Mass, a shared meal, and spiritual and academic enrichment.

 First fall semester